I’m not a big fan of copycats. But sadly, they are a reality when running a creative business.

 - Clicking “Legal” or “Terms of Use” (often in the footer)

-If this doesn’t pan out, you can search the U.S. Copyright Office Directory of Copyright Agents.
+If this doesn’t pan out, you can search the U.S. Copyright Office DMCA Designated Agent Directory.

 Step 4: Draft your Takedown Notice

-If you are lucky, the website’s host will have a form letter that you can send (Facebook, Instagram, Google, WordPress, and Pinterest all have forms).
+If you are lucky, the website’s host will have a form letter that you can send (Facebook, Google, WordPress, and Pinterest all have forms you can fill out).

 If the website’s host doesn’t have a form, you will have to draft the letter yourself to the person and address you found in Step 3.

 The letter you send to the website host to remove the images is called a “DMCA Takedown Notice.”
-The law requires that this letter contains very specific items.
+The law requires that this letter contain very specific items.

 By law, the DMCA Takedown Notice must contain the following items: